TFD

 f32 x = (f32 #convert)y; // Properly converts y into the closest equivalent x.

-f32 x = (f32 #placebits)y; // This just slaps the bits in without converting anything, this probably won't actually become a valid f32.
+f32 x = (f32 #place_bits)y; // This just slaps the bits in without converting anything, this probably won't actually become a valid f32.
+This disables all the other rules below.

 // float -> int rounding (pick only 1).
 NOTE: these only work when converting floats to ints, it does nothing for float-to-float or int-to-int conversions.